Skip to main content

 • are required to have a confirmed supervisor and funding in place at the time of application.

-• will be interviewed by a member of the Admissions Committee.
+• may be interviewed by a member of the Admissions Committee.

-Prospective international students will also need the following supplementary requisite documents submitted with their applications.
+Prospective international students may also need the following supplementary requisite documents.
 Please see the drop-down lists below.

 International Degree Equivalency